During 2019 staff are reviewing and mapping Curriculum at Macquarie Primary School.

 (Aligning with the work of Kath Murdoch – Linking Learning through integrated inquiry 2010)

-The map outlines the scope and sequence of Integrated Inquiry Curriculum for Kindergarten to Year 6.
+Integrated Inquiry Curriculum for Kindergarten to Year 6.
 Inquiries are described using:

 Cross Curriculum Priorities